FairgateLabs/rust-bitcoin-script-stack/README.md

 ### Disclaimer
-This is a work in progress library.
+This is a work in progress library and future changes might break backward compatibility.

 ### Bitcoin Script Stack

 This library aims to help in the development of complex bitcoin scripts.

-On the process of creating an optimized version of SHA256 on chain, was necessary to track the position of moving parts on the stack and a lot of debugging effort.
+In the process of creating an optimized version of SHA256 on chain, it was necessary to track the position of moving parts on the stack and a lot of debugging effort.

-StackTracker and StackVariable are the core parts of this lib and as this an example of ussage it that allows to do the following:
+StackTracker and StackVariable are the core parts of this lib and as this an example of usage it that allows to do the following:
 ```
 let mut stack = StackTracker::new();    //creates the tracker
                                         // STACK: